-In this guide, we provide an overview of the countries that use the most fresh water – both in total volume, and also per capita.
+In the guide below, we provide an overview of the countries that use the most fresh water – both in total volume, and also per capita.

 We also look at how much water other countries in the world use.